sarahciston/codingcare/posts/0critintro.md

 - Sedgwick, E. K. (2012).
 "Making things, practicing emptiness." *The weather in Proust*.
 Duke UP.
 - Schwarz, C. (2010). *The Anarchist’s Tool Chest*.
 Lost Art Press.
 - Shanahan, Murray.
 (2022).
 "Talking about Large Language Models."
-- Sunder, A. (2022).
-"Performing Spectres: Deliberate Images, Intended Metaphors." *Platforms: Around, In Between, and Through.* Ed.
-Sunder, A. *Natasha,* Singapore Biennale.
-  - >"the regulation of non-presence is not only the bedrock on which certain kinds of technologies are built and function, but how they also affect the ways in which we out to look at images arising from them"
 - Soon, Winnie, and Geoff Cox.
 2020. *Aesthetic Programming.*
     [gitVersion](https://gitlab.com/aesthetic-programming/book/-/tree/master/source]
 - Soulellis, P. (2019).
 "URGENTCRAFT." https://soulellis.com/work/urgentcraft/index.html
+- Stark, L., & Crawford, K. (2019).
+The Work of Art in the Age of Artificial Intelligence: What Artists Can Teach Us About the Ethics of Data Practice.
+Surveillance & Society, 17(3/4), 442–455. https://doi.org/10.24908/ss.v17i3/4.10821
+- Sunder, A. (2022).
+"Performing Spectres: Deliberate Images, Intended Metaphors." *Platforms: Around, In Between, and Through.* Ed.
+Sunder, A. *Natasha,* Singapore Biennale.
+  - >"the regulation of non-presence is not only the bedrock on which certain kinds of technologies are built and function, but how they also affect the ways in which we out to look at images arising from them"
 - Thorp, J. (2021). *Living with Data.*
 - Vee, Annette.
 2017. *Coding Literacy.*
 - Willis, H. (2016) *Fast Forward: The Future(s) of the Cinematic Arts.* Wallflower Press.